- Tettra connects to your Slack account and displays your content in a wiki-style format. We access the content of your account through the Slack API.

 Some cookies are associated with your Slack account and personal information in order to remember that you are logged in and which teams you are logged into.
 Other cookies are not tied to your Tettra account but are unique and allow us to do site analytics and customization, among other similar things.
 If you access Slack through your browser, you can manage your cookie settings there but if you disable all cookies you may not be able to use Tettra.

 Tettra sets and accesses our own cookies on our company-owned domains.
-In addition, we use 3rd parties like Google Analytics, Intercom and Mixpanel for website analytics.
-You may opt-out of third party cookies from Google Analytics, Mixpanel and Intercom on their respective websites.
+In addition, we use 3rd parties like Google Analytics, Intercom and Amplitude for website analytics.
+You may opt-out of third party cookies from Google Analytics, Amplitude and Intercom on their respective websites.
 We do not currently recognize or respond to browser-initiated Do Not Track signals as there is no consistent industry standard for compliance.

 How we use your information